Yi-TN/Yi-TN.github.io/_completed_projects/voxel.md

 ---

-{% include feature_row %}
-**This project is still in progress**
-{: .notice--success}

 ## Motivation & Goals

 Inspired by *Minecraft* (of course!), I wanted to design a plug-in that can generate and save small voxel-based block lands based on user-defined parameters.

-These block lands can then be randomly combined to form a large, procedurally generated voxel world.

 ## Block Land Editor